Shared Practices

 Connecting in this way with people can be an intense experience – bringing up strong emotions and reactions from people.
 It’s important that the facilitator is comfortable holding the space and the boundaries for this.

 You can use this as an opportunity to remind everyone to be both curious and respectful of what feels safe and meaningful to share in a group setting.
+As well as to notice their own reactions when listening and to own their projections.

 Getting to know these processes inside of yourself – both how you choose what to share and how you respond to other people’s sharing – can be as valuable as the sharing itself and it can help you find more confidence in speaking your truth even when it is uncomfortable.